…not everything that can be counted counts, and not everything that counts can be counted.

 Despite (or perhaps because of) having participated in various Social Media for years I again deleted most of my social media profiles in 2017 and 2021.
 The amount of work you must put into these tools far outweigh any gains they might have and only provides an unnecessary distraction.
 So far, my most successful international contacts and cooperation’s have been the result of personal acquaintance, not any presence on Academic Social Media.

 I re-entered Twitter in 2020 and this time I decided to focus on Preparedness and Cyber Security.
-My motivation for getting back to Twitter was primarily to keep my selves informed on various Cyber Security and Preparedness matters.
+My motivation for getting back to Twitter was primarily to keep me informed on various Cyber Security and Preparedness matters.
 Most of my tweets are done automatically via my Paper.li newspaper.
 Looking at my Twitter Analytics now in 2022, I am still left with the same questions as before; Of what use is this?
 Twitter has its merits as a tool for discussing topics of interests with other professionals , but not as a tool for dissemination to a broader general public.

 Nice that my tweet above got 11 retweets and 17 likes and earned "impressions" but I doubt that it had any impact on parliamentary politicians will to invest in Civil Defence.